 When workers leave faster than you can hire, the entire business suffers.
 Training costs pile up, production slows, and managers spend more time putting out fires than focusing on growth.
 High turnover also impacts team morale.
 Employees who stick around see their coworkers disappear every few months, which makes them wonder if they should jump ship too.

-Flexible Schedules in Manufacturing & Warehouse Facilities
+Flexible Schedules in Manufacturing & Warehouse Facilities in 2025

 The reality is that today’s workforce isn’t interested in the traditional 40-hour schedule, the mandatory overtime, or even your retirement plans.
 Hourly workers, especially those making $15-$20 an hour, value schedule flexibility above everything else.
 They have lives outside of work—family, school, second jobs—and they need an employer who gets that.